“He is extremely knowledgeable, very hardworking and a pleasure to work with.”

 - Junior counsel for the respondent in the Aubrey v Northumbria Police Employment Tribunal proceedings (discrimination, protected disclosures, victimisation and costs), led by Angus Moon QC.

 - Counsel for the respondent police force in a two-week Employment Tribunal case concerning race discrimination and whistleblowing.

 - Junior counsel to Greater Manchester Police in a test case regarding false imprisonment and Article 5, ECHR.

 - Advised the College of Policing on certain policies and Authorised Professional Practice.

-- Advised the Competition and Markets Authority on certain investigatory powers and employment matters.
+- Advised the Competition and Markets Authority on certain investigatory powers.

 - Junior counsel acting on behalf of three central retired police superintendents in the Hillsborough inquests.

 - Presenting counsel in statutory disciplinary proceedings against a police officer, arising from the “Plebgate” affair.